Hi, I'm Novieta.

 In 2013, while running a research work on culture and community-based tourism in Central Sulawesi, my long-stay experience with the indigenous people of Pamona and Lore communities unexpectedly bridged me to my true life-purpose through artisanal craftsmanship.
 While finalizing the research, this new path was slowly-but-surely developed and I began to shift.

 I continued to deepen my knowledge and skills in artisanal craftsmanship while traveling from village to village in Indonesia.
-I learned natural dyeing from mother alchemists in Central Sulawesi, natural dyers in East Bali and ikat weavers from East Sumba; weaving bamboo baskets with Ngkai Riri in Dulumai; weaving and twining fern stalks into bracelets in Besoa Valley; carving wood in Tana Toraja; and finally learned to make, dye and paint barkcloth from several barkcloth artisans in Bada Valley, where our barkcloth comes from.
+I learned natural dyeing from mother alchemists in Central Sulawesi, natural dyers in East Bali and ikat weavers from East Sumba; weaving bamboo baskets in Dulumai; weaving and twining fern stalks into bracelets in Besoa Valley; carving wood in Tana Toraja; and finally learned to make, dye and paint barkcloth from several barkcloth artisans in Bada Valley, where our barkcloth comes from.

 These are amazing souls, humble teachers who have constantly inspired me, patiently taught and trained me, fed my mind, heart and soul with the deep meaning of intangible cultural heritage.
 They neither had academic degrees nor they teach at universities, but they are true heritage-guardians and saviors whose skills, practices and knowledge are intergenerationally rooted from centuries ago and have stood the test of time.

 My journey has shaped my practice, which involves a variety of surface design and craftsmanship explorations by combining traditional and contemporary textile and fiber art processes, including barkcloth-making (beaten bark), immersion-dyeing, batik, bundle-dyeing (ecoprinting), mono-printing, block-printing, hand-weaving, hand-stitching, and hand-embroidering.